jorisvink/sanctum/docs/agelas.md

 # Agelas

-Agelas is an AEAD based on Keccak-f[1600,24] providing at least 256-bit of security for confidentiality and integrity.
+Agelas is an AEAD based on Keccak-f[1600,24] in duplex mode, providing at least 256-bit of security for confidentiality and integrity.

 The underlying keccak state is initialized with a capacity of 512-bits.
 This puts the rate at 136 bytes.

 Agelas operates on 128 byte blocks as it retains 8 bytes per block for a 56-bit state counter and a single domain seperation byte.

+As long as Keccak-f[1600,24] its security guarantees hold, Agelas is safe to use.

 ```
 init(key):